This course is open for applications.

 Supplementary fee information

-UWE Alumni receive a 15% discount.
-Students working in schools in partnerships with UWE Education Department may be eligible for a discount.
+UWE Bristol Alumni receive a 25% discount.
+Students working in schools in partnerships with UWE Bristol's Education Department may be eligible for a discount.
 Contact our admissions team for more details.

-Candidates without a first degree will be required to demonstrate suitability for study at Masters level.
+Usually applicants will be required to hold an undergraduate degree (or equivalent).
+Applicants without a degree will be required to demonstrate suitability for study at master's level.

-Accredited Learning will be available up to a maximum of 120 credits for relevant qualification, e.g. PGCE, Cert Ed, Dip Ed.
-Accredited Experiential Learning (UTLGA9-30-M) may be available for attaching academic credit to recognised professional training/CPD courses, e.g. NPQH/SL/ML, MAST.
+Accredited Learning will be available up to a maximum of 90 credits for relevant qualification, eg PGCE, Cert Ed, Dip Ed.
+Accredited Experiential Learning may be available for attaching academic credit to recognised professional training/CPD courses, eg NPQH/SL/ML, MAST.

 For further information